ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 The documentation of this package is available on this website:
 Please read carefully each part you want to exploit in the package.

-### Structure
+## Structure

 In the *\beamer* folder, you can find a presentation of this work.

-The *\report* folder contains a jupyter notebook to resume the entire project.
+The *\report* folder contains a jupyter notebook to resume the he most interesting results we found, showing images/movies of interest.

+.

 The *\doc* folder contains some documentation about this project.

-Tests functions are implemented in the folder in order to assure the good development of this package.
+Tests functions are implemented in the *\tests* folder in order to assure the good development of this package.

 The folder *\src* contains all the main code.

-### Contributors
+## Contributors

 ```
 Sonia Djouahra : sonia.djouahra@etu.umontpellier.fr